infinite-table/infinite-react/www/pages/docs/latest/learn/selection/row-selection.page.md

 }
 ```

-In the example above, we know that there are 3 groups (`continent`, `country`, `city`), so any item in those array that has a 4th element is a fully specified leaf node.
-While lazy loading, we need this fully specified path for specific nodes, so we know which group rows to render with indeterminate selection
+In the example above, we know that there are 3 groups (`continent`, `country`, `city`), so any item in the array that has a 4th element is a fully specified leaf node.
+While lazy loading, we need this fully specified path for specific nodes, so we know which group rows to render with indeterminate selection.

 </Note>